codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 The configurations you'll be required to add are:

 {:start="1"}
 1. Name - Any name of your choosing, that will represent your cluster context in Codefresh.
+Do not use spaces, dots or other strange characters in the name.

 {:start="2"}
 2. Host - The full URL of the Kubernetes API endpoints including protocol and port